2023 Most Popular Finance & Financial Management Bachelor's Degree Schools in the Middle Atlantic Region

 After completing their Bachelor's Degree, finance graduates from Rutgers Newark carry an average student debt load of $22,224.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $273.

-Full Finance & Financial Management at Rutgers University - Newark Report
+Read full report on Finance & Financial Management at Rutgers University - Newark

-University of Pittsburgh - Pittsburgh Campus did quite well in this year’s ranking of the most popular places for finance and financial management students to get a bachelor’s degree.
-It came in at #11 on the list.
-Pitt is a fairly large public school located in the city of Pittsburgh.
+University of Pittsburgh - Pittsburgh Campus landed the #11 spot in the 2023 rankings for the most popular bachelor’s degree finance and financial management programs.
+Pitt is a fairly large public school located in the large city of Pittsburgh.

 Of the 211 students majoring in finance at Pitt, 75% are male and 25% are female.